-Milk thistle is well known as a "liver herb", well known for its liver enhancing and protective functions for both humans and pets.
+Milk thistle has long been hailed as a "liver herb", well known for its liver enhancing and protective functions for both humans and pets.

-Milk thistle contains a flavonoid compound called "silymarin" which itself is a combination of several other active compounds, such as Silybin A and Silybin B.
+The herb milk thistle contains a flavonoid compound called "Silymarin", which itself is a combination of several other active compounds, such as Silybin A and Silybin B.

 Extensive studies around the world have found that silymarin is safe and effective in treating a variety of liver diseases and other conditions, from kidney disease to mushroom or lead poisoning.

 In addition, silymarin can work as an antioxidant for the liver - it scavenges free radicals and stabilizes liver cell membranes.
 It also stimulates the production of new liver cells.

-The silymarin constituent in milk thistle has numerous functions and can be used to treat a variety of dog health problems:
+The silymarin compound (particularly silybin) in milk thistle has numerous functions and are beneficial to dogs with various health issues: